 She has over a decade of experience in music ministry and has served multiple churches in various roles including as a director of music, organist, and choral accompanist.
 She is currently the Director of Music at Christ the Redeemer Anglican Church in Fort Worth, TX.
 This position was specifically created for her, and she has created a thriving music program that now supports five TCU choral scholars in addition to her own position and has a dedicated volunteer choir.
 She was awarded the Dr. Paul Lindsley Thomas Society scholarship, which was used to pay for participation in the Church Music Institute Summer intensive Retreat in Dallas, TX in August 2023 and a year’s membership in the Church Music Institute.

-Her works have been performed by ensembles including: Les flûtistes de Montréal, Xanthos, Juventas New Music Ensemble, The Boston Conservatory Orchestra, Ludovico Ensemble, Texas Christian University Symphonic Band, Brave New Works, The Estrella Consort, and Q365 Saxophone Quartet.
-She has studied music composition with Andrew M. Wilson, Jan Swafford, Dalit Warshaw, Andy Vores, Marti Epstein, Olga Harris, Robert Xavier Rodriguez, Martin Blessinger, and Blaise Ferrandino.
+Her works have been performed by ensembles including: Les flûtistes de Montréal, Xanthos, Juventas New Music Ensemble, The Boston Conservatory Orchestra, Ludovico Ensemble, Texas Christian University Symphonic Band, Transient Canvas, Brave New Works, The Estrella Consort, and Q365 Saxophone Quartet.
+She has studied music composition with Andrew M. Wilson, Jan Swafford, Dalit Warshaw, Andy Vores, Marti Epstein, Olga Harris, Martin Blessinger, and Blaise Ferrandino.